Scarzard/RTS_Balancing/docs/README.md

 This means that both players have the agency to **directly** interfere with his enemies' economy at any point of the game by sending troops to sabotage or preferably to destroy his collectors or kill his harvesters.
 This means that players **ought to lose** invested value in the form of buildings/troops.
 The more proactive and thoughtful actions that one players takes, the more overall agency he will possess.
 This means that he will have a wider array of options to influence the state of the game compared to his opponent, who fell

+## Technology tree

+A technology tree is the visual representation of all the possible upgrades and what what said upgrades unlock.
+This is closely related to the relationship between building and units and how both of these concepts are structured in a hiercarchical manner.

+The main usage for these graphs, is for the developers to have a deep understanding of the game elements in their application and in which way they interact with one or the other.
+The second usage for these is related to its player base.
+They are extremely useful for new players to slowly graps the main mechanics of the game and, therefore, develop their own strategies when they have enough experience.
+It should be noted that the vast majority of the games **won't offer this graph to its players**. but there are instances where the players themselves reverse-engineer the game to obtain the graph by their own means.

+## How to create our own technological tree?

 ## Artificial Intelligence (AI)

 AI must fit the game's intended experience.
 Good AI is not only the one who can beat the player.